 If you plan to miss a class, you must tell the D/HH Coordinator:

 - Your name

 - The date or day you will be absent

 The D/HH Coordinator will then contact your interpreter.

 It is appreciated if you tell the D/HH Coordinator about absences as early as possible.

 You do not need to give a reason for your absence.

 The interpreter will wait 15 minutes at your classroom.
 After this time, you will be considered a no-show and the interpreter will leave.
 If you show up after this time, you can choose to stay for class without an interpreter or you can contact the D/HH Coordinator and have the interpreter return if they are still available.
 Your instructor has his/her own attendance policy that you must follow as well.

 7. Dropped Classes

 If you decide to drop a class, you must inform the D/HH Coordinator.
 You do NOT need to give a reason for dropping a class.
-You need to first check with the Financial Aid Office.
+You need to first check with Financial Aid Resources and Planning Services.
 Dropping a class may mean you have to pay money back or may suspend you from getting financial aid in the future.